learn-co-curriculum/react-hooks-import-export/README.md

 <!-- needs rework on why named export/import is useful -->

-`export default` is great because it allows us to TODO: FILL IN,...
+`export default` is great because it allows us to import functions, components or libraries without having to pay attention to naming conventions.

 Named exports allow us to export several specific things at once.

 ```js
 // src/houses/Gryffindor.js